 - There are both pros and cons associated with Adderall.
-For example, when used appropriately by people with a prescription, the drug can help counteract symptoms of ADHD by increasing availability of certain neurotransmitters like norepinephrine and dopamine in the brain.
-This can help to boost alertness, attention and energy levels and may help with test taking or performance at work or in school.
+For example, when used appropriately by people with prescriptions, the drug can help counteract symptoms of ADHD by increasing availability of certain neurotransmitters like norepinephrine and dopamine in the brain.
+This can help boost alertness, attention and energy levels, and it may help with test taking or performance at work or in school.

 - Adderall can also increase heart rate and the flow of blood to the muscles, leading to increased stamina and feelings of energy and invigoration.
 Additionally, some may experience a mood-enhancing effect after using Adderall, since it can create rewarding feelings of euphoria.

 - On the other hand, Adderall can be highly addictive and dangerous, sometimes even when taken as prescribed.
 Negative effects can potentially include appetite suppression and unhealthy weight loss, increased tolerance and dependence, withdrawal symptoms, irritability, anxiousness, restlessness, twitching and involuntary movements, trouble sleeping, and potentially dangerous cardiac issues.

 - Most of all, Adderall should be used with caution because amphetamine has addictive potential and can cause insomnia, stress and anxiety.

 How to Use (Dosage, Recipes)

 Nootropics are available in several forms, including capsules, powders, extracts, oils, teas and syrups.

 Purchase from a reputable brand that lists all of the ingredients clearly on the label.
 If using an herbal product, look for one that’s organic or wild-crafted to reduce the likelihood of contamination and GMOs.